GauriP/UdacityDataVisualisation/README.md

 ### Design decision:
 I wanted to create an interactive graph, but did not burden the page with too many variables.
 I wanted to understand how having access to books affects the reading scores for students from different countries.
 Having data from all the countries might have been to crowded on one graph.
 Hence I decided to take advantage of the animation capabilities of dimple and divided the countries into different regions.
+Initialy I had just the country split for the data, but later I added gender split for each country as a sub graph.
+This gave a good understanding of male female scores for each region potrayed in the data.

 ## FEED BACK: